 Since purchasing the Peanut Company of Australia, Bega has set its sights on growing the Australian peanut industry so that we can become less dependent on imports.
-The company is working with the GRDC to develop new peanut varieties with improved traits, such as more drought-tolerant peanuts with shorter maturity cycles, which means they’re less exposed to the elements and their need for water is reduced.
+The company is working with the GRDC to develop new peanut varieties with improved traits, such as more drought-tolerant peanuts with shorter maturity cycles.
+This would mean they’re less exposed to the elements and would require less water.

-Peanuts are now also being grown in entirely new and surprising areas, such as the Red Centre in the Northern Territory.
-Farmer Paul McLaughlin has been growing peanuts commercially at a watermelon farm in Ali Curung, 400km north of Alice Springs, for the past two years, and says that peanuts are well-suited to the region.
+Peanuts are now also being grown in entirely new regions, such as the Red Centre in the Northern Territory.
+Farmer Paul McLaughlin has been growing peanuts commercially at a watermelon farm in Ali Curung, 400km north of Alice Springs, for the past two years.
+He says that peanuts are well-suited to the region.

-“The middle of Australia is very similar to some other climates where they grow peanuts, like in Texas and Israel,” he says.
+“The middle of Australia is very similar to other climates where they grow peanuts, like Texas and Israel,” he says.
 “Peanuts like sandy, well-drained soil – we’ve got that.”

-Sugarcane growers in Northern Queensland areas such as Burdekin are also being encouraged to consider introducing peanuts into their crop rotations, which could bring economic and environmental benefits to growers as well as boosting Australia’s domestic peanut supply.
-Growing peanuts as a rotational crop boosts cane yield by up to 20 percent, and peanuts also provide “free” nitrogen in the soil by fixing their own nitrogen.
-Peanuts also reduce nutrient run-off in catchments where they’re grown – an important consideration for growers in Great Barrier Reef catchment areas like Burdekin.
+There is also an initiative in Northern Queensland to encourage sugarcane growers to include peanuts in their rotating crops.
+This could bring economic and environmental benefits to growers, as well as boosting Australia’s domestic peanut supply.
+Growing peanuts as a rotational crop boosts cane yield by up to 20 percent.
+Peanuts also provide “free” nitrogen in the soil by fixing their own nitrogen.
+In addition, peanuts reduce nutrient run-off in the catchments where they grow.
+It’s an important consideration for growers in Great Barrier Reef catchment areas like Burdekin.

 “While Australian peanut growers have faced, and continue to face, challenging growing conditions, we’re extremely grateful that this year’s peanut harvest is predicted to be the best in the last five years,” McNamara says.
 “We’ve had new growers starting to grow peanuts in regions like North Queensland, and we look forward to these numbers continuing to grow as we look towards planting from September onwards.”

 Love peanut butter?
 Love supporting local?
-Go for Bega’s Simply Nuts PB – it’s made from 100% Australian peanuts grown in Queensland.
-Simply Nuts is also made with hi oleic peanuts, which are higher in “good” fats compared to regular peanuts.
+Go for Bega’s Simply Nuts PB.
+It’s made from 100% Aussie peanuts grown in Queensland.
+Peanuts used in Simply Nuts are high oleic peanuts, which contain more “good” fats compared to regular peanuts.